A state-by-state breakdown of US coronavirus cases - KTVZ

 Here are the cases in each state:

-Six people have died in Washington state — four of whom were inside a long-term nursing facility in a suburb of Seattle.
+Nine people have died in Washington state — at least five of whom were in a long-term nursing facility in a suburb of Seattle.

-The patients were residents of the Life Care Center facility, King County health officer Jeffrey Duchin said Monday.
-Four more cases were linked to the facility.
+At least 50 residents and staff members of the center were experiencing symptoms and were tested for the virus, King County health officer Jeffrey Duchin said Monday.

-“Current residents and associates continue to be monitored closely, specifically for an elevated temperature, cough and/or shortness of breath,” officials said in a statement on the Life Care website.
-“Any resident displaying these symptoms is placed in isolation.
-Associates are screened prior to beginning work and upon leaving.”
+The Contra Costa County patient was in critical condition Tuesday and under medical isolation, county health officials said in a news conference.

+The patient, they said, had underlying health conditions and is completely separated from the public at a hospital within the county.
+The source of transmission is under investigation, but the patient had no known travel history nor contact with any confirmed cases, officials said.

-At least half of the state’s cases are travel related and at least four are from unknown origin, the California Department of Public Health said.
+About half of the state’s cases are travel-related and at least four are from an unknown origin, the California Department of Public Health said earlier this week.

-One of the patients was admitted to UC Davis Medical Center in February and was tested days later as they didn’t fit existing CDC testing guidelines.
-That Solano County patient may have been the first known instance of the “community spread,” meaning officials were not sure how the virus was contracted and the person had no relevant travel history.
+The country’s first case of unknown origin was a patient admitted to UC Davis Medical Center in Sacramento in February who was tested days later as they didn’t fit existing CDC testing guidelines.

+The case prompted testing guidelines from the CDC, broadening who should be tested for the virus.

 Oregon: 3

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from individuals repatriated from the Diamond Princess cruise ship.